-The TPL was determined by an actuarial valuation as of June 30, 2014, using the following actuarial assumptions, applied to all periods included in the measurement:
+The TPL was determined by an actuarial valuation as of June 30, 2015, using the following actuarial assumptions, applied to all periods included in the measurement:

-Assumptions Actuarial cost method Entry age normal for Parts B and D, not applicable for Part C Amortization method Level percentage of pay Remaining amortization period 11-15 years for Part B, 6 years for Part C, 11 years for Part D, closed Asset valuation method 5 years smoothed market value • Rate of return on investment 7.75% net of expense Payroll Growth 3.25% for Part B, 4.00% for Part D, not applicable for Part C Projected salary increases 4.00% for Part B and 4.50% for Part D; not applicable for Part C Amount attributable to inflation 3.25% for Parts B, C and D Annual cost of living increases after retirement 3.00% for Part D; none for Parts B and C Mortality RP-2000 Combined Healthy Mortality Table for Parts B, C and D
+Assumptions Actuarial cost method Entry age normal for Parts B and D, not applicable for Part C Amortization method Level percentage of pay Remaining amortization period 10-15 years for Part B, 5 years for Part C, 10 years for Part D, closed Asset valuation method 5 years smoothed market value • Rate of return on investment 7.50% net of expense Payroll Growth 3.25% for Part B, 4.00% for Part D, not applicable for Part C Projected salary increases 4.00% for Part B and 4.00% for Part D; not applicable for Part C Amount attributable to inflation 3.00% for Parts B, C and D • Annual cost of living increases after retirement 3.00% for Part D; none for Parts B and C Mortality RP-2000 Combined Healthy Mortality Table for Parts B, C and D

 An experience study has not been conducted for the SRP.
 However, the County participates in VCERA and utilizes the assumptions used by VCERA where appropriate and reasonable.
-The VCERA experience study used was conducted in 2012 for the period of July 1, 2008 through June 30, 2011.
+The VCERA experience study used was conducted in 2015 for the period of July 1, 2011 through June 30, 2014.
+Based on the experience study, the assumptions used in the actuarial valuation changed from 7.75 percent to 7.50 percent for the discount rate and from 3.25 percent to 3.00 percent for the inflation rate.